johanbove/johanbove.github.io/_posts/2016-01-25-project-sustainica.md

 permalink: /project/sustainica
 timeframe: "2015-2016"
 category: projects
+excerpt: A Jekyll website I created for the Sustainica 2016 Conference.
 ---

-A website I created for the Sustainica 2016 Conference.

 This project consists of a static website built on top of [the Zeppelin template](https://github.com/gdg-x/zeppelin).
 The system generates HTML, CSS and optimized images by running a program called Jekyll which is written in Ruby.